esphome/esphome-docs/components/lvgl.rst

 Style properties
 ****************

 LVGL follows CSS's `border-box model <https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing>`__.
-An object's *box* is built from the following parts:
+A widget's *box* is built from the following parts:

 .. figure:: /components/images/lvgl_boxmodel.png
     :align: center

 - **bounding box**: the width/height of the elements.
 - **border width**: the width of the border.
-- **padding**: space between the sides of the object and its children.
+- **padding**: space between the sides of the widget and its children.
 - **content**: the content area which is the size of the bounding box reduced by the border width and padding.

 The border is drawn inside the bounding box.
 Padding sets the space on the inner sides of the border.
 It means *I don't want my children too close to my sides, so keep this space*.

 The outline is drawn outside the bounding box.

-You can adjust the appearance of widgets by changing the foreground, background and/or border color, font of each object.
+You can adjust the appearance of widgets by changing the foreground, background and/or border color, font of each of them.
 Some widgets allow for more complex styling, effectively changing the appearance of their parts.

 - **bg_color** (*Optional*, :ref:`color <config-color>`): The ID of a configured color, or a hexadecimal representation of a RGB color for the background of the widget.
 - **bg_grad_color** (*Optional*, :ref:`color <config-color>`): The ID of a configured color, or a hexadecimal representation of a RGB color to make the background gradually fade to.